icfantv/google/README.md

 You probably want to [start here](index.md).

-Sources used (probably not inclusive, my bad):
+Sources used (almost certainly not inclusive, my bad):

 * Wikipedia
-* _Cracking the Coding Interview_, 4th Ed. by Gayle McDowell
+* _Cracking the Coding Interview_, 4th Ed., by Gayle McDowell
+* _The Algorithm Design Manual_, 2nd Ed., by Steven Skiena
 * ...others to come as I use them